 - This is my chance to complain about Matthieu Pageau’s use of the word dentrocentrism in The Language of Creation, and I’m going to take it.
 It’s xylocentrism.
 Xylocentrism.

 - On Difficulties in Sacred Scripture, p.
 498. See also Questions and Doubts 41 (Despina Denise Prassas, St. Maximos the Confessor’s ‘Questions and Doubts’: Translation and Commentary, doctoral dissertation [The Catholic University of America, 2003], p.
 139); “Commentary on Psalm 59,” td. by Paul M. Blowers (in The Harp of Prophecy: Early Christian Interpretation of the Psalms, ed. by Brian E. Daley, S.J. and Paul R. Kolbet [University of Notre Dame Press, 2015], p.
 271); and Ambiguum 67 (On Difficulties in the Church Fathers, Vol. II, pp. 289, 291).

 - On Difficulties in the Church Fathers, Vol. 1, p.
 429.

 - St. Maximus the Confessor, Ambiguum 10.26.
-In Maximus the Confessor, td. by Andrew Louth (New York: Routledge, 1996), p.
-124. Cf. On Difficulties in the Church Fathers, Vol. I, td. by Nicholas Constas (Cambridge, Mass.: Harvard University Press, 2014), p.
+In Maximus the Confessor, td. by Andrew Louth (Routledge, 1996), p.
+124. Cf. On Difficulties in the Church Fathers, Vol. I, td. by Nicholas Constas (Harvard University Press, 2014), p.
 243. I use the Louth translation over the Constas primarily for the literal rendering of περιγράφεται and περιγράφει, “is circumscribed” and “circumscribes,” for which Constas uses “is contained” and “contains.”